 Local travel will depend on where you are visiting in the country.
 In smaller towns, tuk tuks whizz around, and walking works too, especially in the cooler hill regions.
 Chauffeurs will be on hand to assist with any larger trips.
 Bangkok is one exception, as traffic is often heavy.
 While a driver is also great for longer trips, the Sky Rail is an excellent way to get around the city, whether heading to lunch or for a day out exploring.

 Have any questions?
-Don’t hold back; ETG are happy to answer any queries you might have about Sky Rail or any other Thailand transport.
+Don’t hold back; ETG is happy to answer any queries you might have about Sky Rail or any other Thailand transport.

 Notably, the hotels in Bangkok are excellent, with facilities that make them very economical in world terms.
-The vast majority have large pools, which greatly help in the Bangkok heat.
-Pretty much essential for kids and adults at the end of a day’s sightseeing in Bangkok.
+The vast majority have large pools, which greatly help in the Bangkok heat and are pretty much essential for kids and adults at the end of a day’s sightseeing in Bangkok.
 They often have spectacular breakfast buffets for a bit of a treat.
 It’s worth bearing in mind that with many options along the river, there are some incredible waterside settings.

 The best advice to take to Thailand is just how much there is to see, do and experience.
 You could be staying in a gorgeous resort, but the only way to remember a place and do it justice is to get out amongst it.
 Your kids will enjoy the pool, but they will remember their first time seeing an elephant in the wild or meeting a Thai family and eating a meal at their home.
 At ETG, we think it’s important to take time to explore all elements of Thailand with your kids, not just within the grounds of your holiday resort!